 On offer inside are 17 rotating taps and over 200 craft beers – take your time choosing what to drink!
 There’s also a casual dining menu, with a range of burgers, tacos, pizzas and their own in-house smoked meats.

-Another dog-friendly brewery in Ballarat is Cubby Haus Brewing, located in a small industrial area in Mount Pleasant.
+Another dog-friendly brewery to check out in Ballarat is Cubby Haus Brewing, located in a small industrial area in Mount Pleasant.
 Open on Thursdays to Sundays from 2pm, the onsite bar has an outdoor area and also serves up food.

 Dog-Friendly Accommodation in Ballarat